The Rocket Summer: 2015–2018: Zoetic, Do You Feel 10 Year Anniversary, Gone Too Long single

-2019 - Current: Sweet Shivers, B.A.treon Fun Club, Bee Sides: Select Rarities 2015-2020
+2019 - 2022: Sweet Shivers, B.A.treon Fun Club, Bee Sides: Select Rarities 2015-2020

 Sweet Shivers, the seventh studio album by The Rocket Summer, was released on August 2, 2019.
 The album release was followed by "The Rocket Summer US Tour 2019", beginning on September 10, 2019 and ending on October 19, 2019.
 Supporting acts included Royal Teeth, Mike Mains and The Branches, and Katelyn Tarver.
 The first single from the album, "Shatter Us", was released on May 24, 2019.
 Billboard Magazine stated "Sweet Shivers really is just the beginning."

 On September 4, 2019, Avary launched the B.A.treon Fun Club through Patreon.
 Initial monthly perks for Fun Club subscribers included 2 unreleased tracks, "q & a hangs", occasional dissection of songs and mixes, merch and tour discounts, livestream music listening parties, and online livestream mini shows from Bryce's studio.
 Different perks and subscription tiers were introduced on July 13, 2020.

 On October 27, 2020, Avary announced a new album, Bee Sides: Select Rarities 2015-2020, to be released on November 13, 2020, containing 14 tracks.
 11 of the 14 tracks had been previously released in the Fun Club.
 The announcement included a vinyl pre-order.

+The Fun Club would go on what was believed to be a temporary pause beginning in March 2021, yet, as of 2023, the Club has remained defunct with the exception of two separate one-off months.

-A new single, "M4U", debuted digitally on November 18, 2022, and was followed by a cassingle release.
+A new single, "M4U", debuted digitally on November 18, 2022, and was followed by both a music video and cassingle release.
+The cassingle included a remixed version of the song, exclusive to the cassingle.